Tim Breslin

-Timothy G. Breslin (December 8, 1967 – February 9, 2005) was an American professional ice hockey left wing.
-Breslin played eight seasons in the International Hockey League (IHL) with the Phoenix Roadrunners and Chicago Wolves and part of a season in the ECHL with the South Carolina Stingrays.
+Timothy G. Breslin (December 8, 1967 – February 9, 2005) was an American professional ice hockey player.
+A left wing, Breslin played eight seasons in the International Hockey League (IHL) with the Phoenix Roadrunners and Chicago Wolves and part of a season in the ECHL with the South Carolina Stingrays.
 He also played major league roller hockey in Roller Hockey International (RHI) with the Chicago Cheetahs.

 Breslin attended Lake Superior State University.
 While a freshman he helped the Lakers win the school's first national championship in 1988.
 He served as an alternate captain in his senior season while also tying two school records, points in a game (7) and points in a series (10).
 Undrafted out of college, he signed with the Los Angeles Kings as a free agent.
 He spent four years in their minor league system playing for Phoenix and South Carolina.
 After a brief stint in the RHI, he joined the Wolves as a free agent.
 As a member of the Wolves, Breslin was highly involved in charitable activities which led to him winning IHL Man of the Year honors in the 1996–97 season.
 He was a member of Chicago's Turner Cup champion team the following year.

 Late in 2004 Breslin was diagnosed with cancer and died 11 weeks later on February 9, 2005, due to complications from appendiceal cancer.
 To honor him the Wolves created the Tim Breslin Unsung Hero Award and the Tim Breslin Memorial Scholarship.
 As a way of helping his family financially, they hosted an exhibition game dubbed the Breslin Cup.

 Early life

-Tim was born in Downers Grove, Illinois on December 8, 1967, to James and Kathleen Breslin.
+Tim was born in Downers Grove, Illinois, on December 8, 1967, to James and Kathleen Breslin.
 He was one of six children, having three sisters and two brothers.
-Breslin grew up in Addison, Illinois where he began playing hockey at age five.
+Breslin grew up in Addison, Illinois, where he began playing hockey at age five.
 He learned the game while playing with his brothers on a frozen pond near the family home and on a backyard rink his father made.
 As he got older Breslin played in local leagues and Driscoll Catholic High School's club team, which afforded him the opportunity to join the Dubuque Fighting Saints in the United States Hockey League.